Grant Fuhr: Edmonton Oilers (1981–1991)

 In February of 1987, Fuhr played in goal for the NHL All-Stars in both games of the Rendez-Vous '87 series against the Soviet National Team.
-In 1987-88, Fuhr backstopped Canada to a victory at the Canada Cup, playing in all nine games, then played in 75 regular season and 19 playoff games.
-He won his only Vezina Trophy as the NHL's top goaltender that year.
-He finished second in voting for the Hart Memorial Trophy as league MVP, behind Mario Lemieux and ahead of teammate Wayne Gretzky.
+In August 1987, Fuhr backstopped Canada at the Canada Cup, which saw him play all nine games for the victorious squad.
+Fuhr became part of history with the season, as he played in 75 games and went 40–24–9 with a GAA of 3.43 to set a new record for most games played a goaltender in one season.
+He won his only Vezina Trophy as the NHL's top goaltender and finished second in voting for the Hart Memorial Trophy as league MVP, behind Mario Lemieux and ahead of teammate Wayne Gretzky.
+In the playoffs, he went 16–2 as the Oilers won the Stanley Cup once again.
 As an Oiler he had played in six All-Star games, by playing in the National Hockey League All-Star Game in 1982, 1984, 1985, 1986, 1988, and 1989.

-He also played for the N.H.L.
-All-Star team in the 2 game series against the Soviet Union national ice hockey team in Rendez-vous '87 as the starting goaltender.
+From February 14 to March 25, 1986, Fuhr won ten straight games for the Oilers to set a new franchise record that would not be eclipsed until 2024.
+He also played for the NHL All-Star team in the two-game series against the Soviet Union national ice hockey team in Rendez-vous '87 as the starting goaltender.
 Fuhr's playoff success fed into his reputation as the supreme clutch goaltender of his era, and there was a period from 1987 through at least 1989 where Fuhr was often called "the best goaltender in the world".
-On January 28, 1989, Fuhr attained his 200th career win with a 7 - 6 road win over the Los Angeles Kings at the Great Western Forum.
-Grant briefly retired from the Oilers on June 8, 1989, only to return to the club on August 24, 1989.
+On January 28, 1989, Fuhr attained his 200th career win with a 7–6 road win over the Los Angeles Kings at the Great Western Forum.
+In the 1989 offseason, Fuhr had reached an endorsement deal with Pepsi to wear the logo on his pads.
+The NHL soon enacted a new policy that would require all manufacturers to pay the league a select fee before any identifiable logos could be worn by players.
+Fuhr briefly retired from the Oilers on June 8, 1989, citing only that he had felt a "lack of respect" from teammates.
+Fuhr's agent Rich Winter stated that another factor was the refusal of the Oilers to sign papers allowing to continue his endorsement obligations.
+Two months later, on August 24, 1989, the two sides made up and Fuhr returned to the team.